florian-h05/webrtc-sip-gw/README.md

 openssl req -x509 -nodes -days 825 -newkey rsa:2048 -addext 'subjectAltName=IP:<IP-ADDRESS>,DNS:<ADDITIONAL-HOSTNAME>' -addext 'keyUsage = digitalSignature,keyEncipherment' -addext 'extendedKeyUsage = serverAuth' -keyout ./ssl/sipgw.key -out ./ssl/sipgw.crt
 ```

-This certificat follows the [Requirements for trusted certificates in iOS 13 and macOS 10.15](https://support.apple.com/en-us/HT210176).
+This certificate follows the [Requirements for trusted certificates in iOS 13 and macOS 10.15](https://support.apple.com/en-us/HT210176).
 Key usage and extended key usage are set as defined in [RFC5280](https://www.rfc-editor.org/rfc/rfc5280#section-4.2.1.12).

 You will be prompted for some information which you will need to fill out for the certificate, please remember to fill in a hostname when it asks for Common Name.